diffpy/diffpy.labpdfproc/news/wavelength-config.rst

 **Added:**

-* Functionality to allow users to specify wavelength or anode type in a diffpy config file.
+* Functionality to read wavelength and anode type directly from a diffpy configuration file.

 **Changed:**